tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 To distinguish the shallow autoencoder from a PCA, it uses a ReLU activation function in the encoder and a sigmoid in the decoder.
 It is therefore non-linear.

-Normally, the default choice for the reconstruction loss an autoencoder is trained against, is mean squared error.
+Normally, the default choice for the reconstruction loss for an autoencoder is mean squared error.
-We will use binary cross entropy (BCE) because it yielded better looking images in the preliminary experiments.
+We will use binary cross-entropy (BCE) because it yielded better-looking images in the preliminary experiments.
 If you want to know why this is a valid choice of a loss function, I recommend reading chapters 5.5 and 6.2.1 of the [Deep Learning Book](https://www.deeplearningbook.org/).
 As all following autoencoders, the shallow one is trained against the following version of BCE: